kylegeary/reactnd-project-myreads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is a react-based book tracking app that allows users to store their selected books in one of three digital bookshelves (want to read, currently reading, and read).

 ## TL;DR

 To get started developing right away:

+* Clone this respository onto your local environment using `git clone https://github.com/kylegeary/reactnd-project-myreads.git`
-* install all project dependencies with `npm install`
+* Install all project dependencies with either `npm install` or `yarn add` (Learn more about yarn here: https://yarnpkg.com/en/)
-* start the development server with `npm start`
+* Start the development server with either `npm start` or `yarn start`

 ## What You're Getting
 ```bash